scala/scala3/docs/_spec/06-expressions.md

 It is an error if there is no alternative in ´\mathscr{CC}´ which is more specific than all other alternatives in ´\mathscr{CC}´.

-Assume next that ´e´ appears as a function in a type application, as in `´e´[´\mathit{targs}\,´]`.
+Assume next that ´e´ appears as a method in a type application, as in `´e´[´\mathit{targs}\,´]`.
 Then all alternatives in ´\mathscr{A}´ which take the same number of type parameters as there are type arguments in ´\mathit{targs}´ are chosen.
 It is an error if no such alternative exists.
 If there are several such alternatives, overloading resolution is applied again to the whole expression `´e´[´\mathit{targs}\,´]`.

-Assume finally that ´e´ does not appear as a function in either an application or a type application.
+Assume finally that ´e´ does not appear as a method in either an application or a type application.
 If an expected type is given, let ´\mathscr{B}´ be the set of those alternatives in ´\mathscr{A}´ which are [compatible](03-types.html#compatibility) to it.
 Otherwise, let ´\mathscr{B}´ be the same as ´\mathscr{A}´.
 In this last case we choose the most specific alternative among all alternatives in ´\mathscr{B}´.